AndrasKovacs/pny1-assignment/DepTC.md

 As long as instance and class definitions are kept in a tractable form (in Haskell's case, instances are [Horn clauses](https://en.wikipedia.org/wiki/Horn_clause)), instance resolution remains a tractable problem.
 This constitutes a solution to the first problem, the problem of large search spaces.
 Practical implementations in programming languages all use some variation of type-directed resolution, but in principle search could be constrained in different ways (this is a topic that could be worthwhile to explore).

-As to the problem of specifications, programmers can manually implement instance methods, thereby exerting control over the semantics of generated code.
+As to the problem of specifications, programmers can manually implement instance methods, thereby exerting control over the semantics of generated code: if implementations of instances are well-behaved, then the larger chunks of code generated from them are more likely to be correct as well.
 Instances become the basic building blocks, and instance resolution only provides the "plumbing".
 Of course, this means that a significant amount of program logic is still written by hand.
-It's a general trade-off; depdending on the expressiveness of the ambient type system programmers may be able to increase or decrease the amount of obligations for hand-written code.
+It's a general trade-off; in any case programmers should be able to control the amount of obligations for hand-written code.

 ##### 2.2.
 Advantages of type classes